STRONG WORKPLACE RETALIATION CASES BUILT ON DOCUMENTATION

 - False Claims Act – protections for employees who report fraud against federal agencies or contracts

-Florida’s Private Whistle-blower’s Act, makes it unlawful for employers to terminate employees for uncovering, objecting to, or reporting violations of law, rules and regulations.
-Florida’s Public Whistleblower’s Act likewise protects employees who blow the whistle against their public employers
+Florida makes it unlawful for employers to terminate employees for uncovering, objecting to, or reporting violations of law, rules, and regulations.

 Employees have multiple rights in the workplace, including the right not to be retaliated against.
-Whether you have been fired, demoted, discriminated against, or any other type of retaliation, the workplace retaliation attorneys at Wenzel Fenton Cabassa, P.A. understand what it takes to hold employers accountable for their unlawful actions.
+Whether you have been fired, demoted, discriminated against, or any other types of retaliation, the workplace retaliation attorneys at Wenzel Fenton Cabassa, P.A. understand how to prove retaliation in the workplace and hold employers accountable for their unlawful actions.
 No one deserves to be retaliated against, and all employees deserve to have a strong legal advocate for justice on their side.